-With Laser Periodontal Therapy™, you’ll be amazed that the healing and recovery is generally faster and more comfortable than traditional gum surgery.
-LPT restores health and provides an environment for healing around affected teeth.
-If you’ve been told you need gum surgery, but have been putting it off, let us show you how easy your treatment can be.
+You’re likely to heal and recover more quickly than with traditional gum surgery with LPT.
+If you’ve been told you need treatment for gum disease but have been putting it off, contact us to discover how easy your treatment can be.

 Latest posts by Dr. Wesley Mullins (Knoxville Dentist)